TomasTomecek/pretty-git-prompt/README.md

 First you need to build container image with rust and all dependencies inside:

 ```
-$ make unstable-environment
+$ make nightly-environment
 ```

-This is using latest usable nightly rust.
+This is using latest nightly rust.
+The nightly is used because of [clippy](https://github.com/Manishearth/rust-clippy).

 And then just make sure all tests are passing and you are not introducing any new warnings: